isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-If all members are resource handles, rely on the default special operations where possible.
+If all members are resource handles, rely on the compiler-generated operations where possible.

     template<typename T> struct Named {
         string name;